-I’ve been having a problem with my speaker on my iPhone.
+I’ve been having a problem with the speaker on my iPhone.
 It’s not working properly and it sounds like it’s underwater or something, but I didn’t drop it in water or anything.
 I think there might be some moisture inside the speaker, but how do I fix that?

 Turn off your phone and remove the battery, if possible.